Dantere958/AEM3103_Final_Project/README.md

   - [PaperPlane.m](PaperPlane.m)

-  This is the file that contains all of the code to create all of the visualizations of the paper planes motion.
-Works in cojunction with [EqMotion.m](EqMotion.m) to create the graphs and figures found in this study.
+  This is the file that contains all of the code to create all of the visualizations of the paper plane's motion.
+Works in conjunction with [EqMotion.m](EqMotion.m) to create the graphs and figures found in this study.

   # Figures